-Soon after my sister and I walked into this bakery in Pune, when the three of us were visiting her and my brother-in-law, I noticed the lovely Parsi lady, probably in her late sixties or early seventies with a beautiful scarf tied round her head.
-I immediately knew that we were in for good quality baked goods since Parsi and Irani bakeries in Mumbai and to a certain extent Pune are well known for the baked delicacies they offer.
-In fact, the old Iranian bakeries lend a lot of old world charm to Mumbai.
+Soon after my sister and I walked into this bakery in Pune, when the three of us were visiting her and my brother-in-law, I noticed the lovely Parsi lady, probably in her late sixties or early seventies, with a beautiful scarf tied around her head.
+I immediately knew that we were in for good quality baked goods since Parsi and Irani bakeries in Mumbai and, to a certain extent Pune are well known for the baked delicacies they offer.
+In fact, the old Iranian bakeries lend a lot of old-world charm to Mumbai.

 Watch and learn how to make these cookies!

 You could use the vanilla or 1/2 tsp cardamom powder.
 You can also dust these cookies with icing or confectioner's sugar.

 2 tbsp milk (optional)

 Sieve the flour and the cornflour together into a bowl.

 In another bowl mix in the butter and the sugar with a hand blender or a wire whisk or put in the stand mixer with the paddle attachment and blend until smooth and creamy.

 Put in the flour mixture and vanilla extract and mix until smooth and there are no lumps.
 Add a little milk only id the dough is stiff.